nshawn4675/nshawn4675.github.io/_posts/2021-02-17-Container-With-Most-Water.md

 ---
 layout: post
 title: "[LeetCode February Challange] Day 17 - Container With Most Water"
 date: 2021-02-17 00:00:00 +0800
-categories: jekyll update
+categories: LeetCode
-tags: [LeetCode, Medium, Array, Two Pointers, Facebook, Amazon, Adobe, Microsoft, Google, Goldman Sachs, Yahoo, Salesforce, tcs]
+tags: [Medium, Array, Two Pointers, Greedy, Facebook, Amazon, Adobe, Microsoft, Google, Goldman Sachs, Yahoo, Salesforce, tcs, C++]
 ---
 Given <font color="red">n</font> non-negative integers <font color="red">a1, a2, ..., an</font> , where each represents a point at coordinate <font color="red">(i, ai)</font>. <font color="red">n</font> vertical lines are drawn such that the two endpoints of the line <font color="red">i</font> is at <font color="red">(i, ai)</font> and <font color="red">(i, 0)</font>.
 Find two lines, which, together with the x-axis forms a container, such that the container contains the most water.